 My reviews include a brief summary of the romantic or sexual content, so be aware of that in case you’re trying to avoid spoilers!
 I do try to keep it as vague as I can while still posting content.
 So it’ll likely say “kissing between boy and girl” or “references to having sex in the past” without specific character details.

-Rather than a scale here, any spiritual content will be summarized.
+Any spiritual content will be summarized.

-Rather than a scale here, any violent content will be summarized.
+Violent content will be summarized.